Rinrodan/HanaBustillos.com/content/blog/romans-12-help.md

 thumbAttributionText: Photo by Tatiana Syrikova from Pexels
 thumbAttributionLink: https://www.pexels.com/photo/crop-mother-and-daughter-using-laptop-and-drawing-3975640/
 toc: true
-summary: "I call this a “Help, Thanks, Wow” prayer, based on Anne Lamot’s Book of the same name, which posits that those are the three essential prayers."
+summary: "I call this a 'Help, Thanks, Wow' prayer, based on Anne Lamot’s Book of the same name, which posits that those are the three essential prayers."
 ---

-&nbsp;&nbsp; I call this a “Help, Thanks, Wow” prayer, based on Anne Lamot’s Book of the same name, which posits that those are the three essential prayers.
+&nbsp;&nbsp; I call this a "Help, Thanks, Wow" prayer, based on Anne Lamot’s Book of the same name, which posits that those are the three essential prayers.
 Romans 12 is so rich in reminders of both God’s unconditional love and God’s will for us to always strive for better.
 But - not better as the world sees it.
 Not better as in, you are only a perfect mother if you (fill in the blank with whatever instagram is telling you - have an unmedicated birth, discipline a certain way, only eat certain foods, lose all the baby weight in a prescribed amount of time, whatever).
-We are not to be “conformed to this age, but be transformed” by following what God wants for us.
+We are not to be "conformed to this age, but be transformed" by following what God wants for us.
 And then it lays it out -  don’t think of yourself as better, recognize others’ gifts, love one another, show each other honor, be patient, pray, be hospitable, be compassionate, bless others and don’t worry about vengeance.

 &nbsp;&nbsp;It’s a lot, but it’s also encouraging.
 Instead of striving for whatever our image of perfection is, this passage invites us to dig into the simple things in our lives, to invest in close relationships, to seek good in others and do good in our families and communities.

 &nbsp;&nbsp; I invite you to read the passage (it is the chapter in its entirety), and then the prayer I wrote based on these rich words.
-Each stanza of the prayers follows the format “help, thanks, wow” - Asking God for help, thanking God for something, and then an “ascription” - naming or recognizing one of God’s qualities or attributes.
+Each stanza of the prayers follows the format "help, thanks, wow" - Asking God for help, thanking God for something, and then an "ascription" - naming or recognizing one of God’s qualities or attributes.

 ### Romans 12